Janet Halley

-Janet Elizabeth Halley (born February 1952) is an American legal scholar in the traditions of critical legal studies, legal realism and postmodernism.
-A self-described feminist, she is known for her critique of American feminism, dominance feminism, and left legalism, as well as her work on family law and the regulation of sexuality.
+Janet Elizabeth Halley (born February 1952) is an American legal scholar who is the Eli Goldston Professor of Law at Harvard Law School.
+Her work is influenced by critical legal studies, legal realism and postmodernism.

+A self-described feminist, Halley is known for her critique of American feminism, dominance feminism, and left legalism, as well as her work on family law and the regulation of sexuality.
 She has also been a prominent voice in the public debate regarding sexual conduct codes on campuses in the United States in recent years, arguing against the broadening of the definition sexual assault and the adoption of the affirmative consent standard.
-She was the first expert on gender and sexuality in the legal system to receive a position at Harvard University and is the Royall law professor at Harvard Law School.
+She was the first expert on gender and sexuality in the legal system to receive a position at Harvard University.

 Education and legal career

 Halley received a Bachelor's degree summa cum laude in English literature from Princeton University in 1974.
 In 1980 she earned a PhD in English literature from the University of California at Los Angeles, focusing on seventeenth century English poetry.
 Before pursuing legal education, she taught English for five years at Hamilton College as an assistant professor.
-Halley received her J.D. from Yale University in 1988, and then clerked for judge Gilbert S. Merritt Jr. at the Court of Appeals for the Sixth Circuit.
+Halley received her J.D. from Yale University in 1988, and then clerked for Judge Gilbert S. Merritt Jr. at the Court of Appeals for the Sixth Circuit.
 She worked two years as a litigator for the Boston office of the law firm Skadden, Arps, Slate, Meagher & Flom, before joining the Stanford Law School.
 She taught at Stanford from 1991 until 2000, and then joined the Harvard law school.
 In 2006 she was appointed to the Royall chair in the institution.